Biodiversity - Collective Action

 Tranent Wombles Forest Garden

 The Tranent Wombles have created a Forest Garden in the heart of Tranent.
-Read more about what they have planted, and how have they involved the community!
+Read more about what they have planted in this case study, and how have they involved the community!
+If you want to get inspired further, take a look at this lovely wee video which brings it to life https://youtu.be/daJO44ovXa8

 Hedgehog